 Year Purchased: 2010

 About the owner: I am a retired English professor who paints full time.
-I am often away at my studio in the country and happy to rent to people who love London.
+I am often away and happy to rent to people who love London.
 Please email me for availability as I do not use the calendar on this site.
-For visitors to England, who want a taste of the Kent sea coast where Dickens roamed, the house in Broadstairs is sometimes available.
+For visitors to England, who want a taste of the Kent sea coast where Dickens and Turner roamed, the house in Broadstairs is also sometimes available.
 Please get in touch.

 Why the Owner Chose Southwark: All of my working life, studying English literature and painting, I wanted to get to the source and, for me, this is it.
 A better retirement location is hard to imagine.